apache/dolphinscheduler/docs/docs/en/guide/task/spark.md

 ## Overview

-Spark task type for executing Spark programs.
-For Spark nodes, the worker will do this by using the spark command:
+Spark task type for executing Spark application.
+When executing the Spark task, the worker will submits a job to the Spark cluster by following commands:

 (1) `spark submit` method to submit tasks.
 See [spark-submit](https://spark.apache.org/docs/3.2.1/submitting-applications.html#launching-applications-with-spark-submit) for more details.